rksouthee/red/README.md

 # red

-Red is a text editor for the Windows operating system using the command line interface.
+Red is a mimimalist text editor for the Windows operating system using the command line interface.

 ![Welcome](welcome.png)

 [YouTube Demo](https://youtu.be/eNP3JyuvI1I)

-Red is a mimimalist text editor for the Windows command line.

 ## Building